Understanding Heart Disease: Why It’s the Leading Cause of Death for Women

 Women should be especially mindful of incorporating heart-healthy habits into their daily lives.
 This includes engaging in regular physical activity, adopting a balanced diet rich in fruits, vegetables, and whole grains, and avoiding processed foods.
 “Americans are much less active than they used to be,” Dr. Congello noted, pointing to the importance of staying active and making informed dietary choices to combat the rising obesity epidemic.

 A variety of fresh foods on a table, including salmon, avocado, asparagus, lettuce, cherry tomatoes, carrots, cranberries, nuts, grains, eggs, chili peppers, apples, cottage cheese, and olive oil.
+These food assist in Heart Disease prevention

 The Importance of Awareness and Advocacy